 GENERAL INSTRUCTIONS FOR HGA-M

 A selection of steam tables is given below.
-It is best to use a standard text or International Association for the Properties of Water and Steam (IAPWS)
+It is best to use a standard text or the International Association for the Properties of Water and Steam (IAPWS)

 IT IS EASY TO BE CONFUSED BETWEEN RELATIVE AND SPECIFIC HUMIDITY.
 RELATIVE HUMIDITY DEPENDS ON TEMPERATURE; SPECIFIC HUMIDITY ONLY RELATED TO THE MASS FRACTION.